Frequently Asking Questions (FAQs)

 There is no set amount of sessions but therapy can typically take between 3 months and 2 years depending on what we are working on.

 I work Tuesday-Thursday 10am-4pm (not including 12-1pm) but I offer consultations on Mondays.
-My sessions are available online so can be accessed from anywhere in the UK or internationally.

 Do you just work on friendships?